cloudflavor/oscar/README.md

 # oscar

-An automation bot for gitlab miscellaneous tasks
+A GitOps automation bot for VCS platforms.